juhp/rpmbuild-order/README.md

 3. rpmspec is used to parse spec files (for macro expansion etc): so missing macros packages can lead to erroneous results in some cases.

+## Installation

+rpmbuild-order is packaged in Fedora Linux.

+## Building from source

+Use `cabal-rpm builddep && cabal-install` or `stack install`.